cython/cython/docs/src/userguide/numpy_tutorial.rst

 It will save you quite a bit of typing.

-Note that since type declarations must happen at the top indentation level, Cython won't infer the type of variable declared for the first time in other indentation levels.
+Note that since type declarations must happen at the top indentation level, Cython won't infer the type of variables declared for the first time in other indentation levels.
 It would change too much the meaning of our code.
 This is why, we must still declare manually the type of the ``value`` variable.